dwolters/s2cx/README.md

 -	Oracle: http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-111060-084321.html
 -	DB2: http://www-01.ibm.com/support/docview.wss?uid=swg21363866
 -	SQL Server: http://jtds.sourceforge.net

+The [Trove]( http://trove.starlight-systems.com/) library in the lib folder has to be added to the build path as well.

 ## Limitations and Assumptions:
 * The Parser only supports a subset of the SQL syntax.
 Hence, not all types of queries are supported by the library.
 For instance, to simplify the processing, we assumed that every table or column is enclosed by double quotes.
 Furthermore, a unique alias must be defined for every table and column reference must have the form "tablealias". "column".